 Willemijn Hendrika Posthumus-van der Goot was a Dutch feminist and economic historian, and head of women’s radio programming at the Algemeene Vereeniging Radio Omroep (AVRO) from 1936-1952.
 She was born in Pretoria, South Africa and raised in the then-Dutch colony of Indonesia, where her father was an engineer, before moving to Geneva and then the Netherlands for her education.
 The first woman to receive a PhD in economics in the Netherlands (1930) with a dissertation on spending in household economics, she was drawn into women’s organizations by the famous Dutch feminist Aletta Jacobs (1854-1929), and over the course of the 1930s grew ever more actively into a feminist, and in particular campaigner for the right of women to work.
 Together with Rosa Manus (1881-1943), another veteran of the international women’s movement, and the historian Johanna Naber, she founded the archives of the international women’s movement 1935 (today the Atria Institute for Gender Equality and Women’s History) in Amsterdam.

 She became the head of women’s programmes at the AVRO in 1936, where she was most famous for the programme A short chat from woman to woman (Een kort gesprek van vrouw tot vrouw), a five-minute programme that ran throughout the whole of her tenure at the AVRO (with a break between 1941 and 1945 during the Nazi occupation).
 She herself survived war and Nazi occupation, having shielded Jewish children in Amsterdam, but the archives she co-founded were confiscated in 1940 and then-president Rosa Manus was arrested, deported and murdered.
 Van der Goot became president of the archives and worked slowly to rebuild them.
 She also worked swiftly to regain her position in broadcasting, which she did in 1946, until she stepped down in 1952.
 Starting in 1949, and inspired in part by wartime BBC broadcasts by Olive Shapely, she took steps to start an international body for women who worked in radio.
-Making contacts (among others) with Dorothy Moore Lewis of UNESCO, Catherine King of the ABC (Australia), Janet Quigley of the BBC and Gabriele Strecker of the Hessischer Rundfunk, she was instrumental in founding the International Association of Women in Radio (IAWR – T for Television was added in 1959), for which she served as co-president until 1956.
+Making contacts (among many others) with Dorothy Moore Lewis, the coordinator of US broadcasts for the United Nations, Catherine King of the ABC (Australia), Janet Quigley of the BBC and Gabriele Strecker of the Hessischer Rundfunk, she was instrumental in founding the International Association of Women in Radio (IAWR – T for Television was added in 1959), for which she served as co-president until 1956.